 We are a family run swim school covering Suffolk and Norfolk.
 You will be amazed at what your baby or child can achieve in the water, with your guidance and love, they are truly amazing.
 Classes are kept small to enable a relaxed, friendly, fun environment for you and your family.
 Water safety skills are taught as fundamental to produce safe, competent swimmers.

-Karen is an ASA and STA fully qualified swim teacher, with many years experience, working abroad and in England.
+Karen is an ASA, STA and Birthlight fully qualified swim teacher, with many years experience, working abroad and in England.

 "I am passionate about swimming and teaching swimming and have many years experience of teaching all ages from newborn babies to adults in their seventies.